tybotlabs/voxelite-td/vox_elize/help.md

 - Z: -12.5 to 12.5 (26 LEDs at deepest)

 The point colors get blended in voxelized space where the position W is the weight of that pixel.
 Depending on the density of points used, the W should be reduced to prevent positions from becoming prematurely saturated.
 For example, if a single point at some X,Y,Z and W of 1 is colored 1,0,0,1, the LED at that point's voxelized position will be full red.
 If the intention is actually that 8 points falling in the same voxelized position should be required to achieve full red, the points can have the same color but should use a W of 0.125 (i.e. 1 / 8).

+## Custom Parameters

+#### Saturation Limit

+This allows voxels with combined alpha greater than this limit to preserve the addtional r,g,b from the combined points.
+A value of 1 will maintain the average color of all points, while > 1 allows voxels with more points to keep their saturation (often moving towards white).